moukhtar22/quickshell-ii-niri/README.md

 ./setup update
 ```

 Your configs stay untouched.
 New features are offered as optional migrations.
+If something breaks, `./setup rollback` has your back.

 ---